Opportunities for Students

 For additional details or questions, please email scholarship@jlw.org.

-We are thrilled to announce the opening of the Junior League of Washington’s 24th Annual Youth Poetry Contest for DC public and public charter school students.
-We look forward to reading their interpretations of this year’s theme, Home (4-5 graders) and Community (6-8 graders)
+We are thrilled to announce the Junior League of Washington’s 25th Annual Youth Poetry Contest for students of DC public school, DC public charter schools, and schools of the Archdiocese of Washington.
+We look forward to reading their interpretations of this year’s theme, Grow.

 • Students in grades four through eight are eligible if they are either: